Browse Deployment & Clients

 Before the Relay can be detected, its WAN must already be configured in the Admin Console.
 See the Quick Start Setup Guide: WAN Forwarding for the initial WAN setup.

-Once the Relay is installed on a configured WAN, it registers itself with ScoutDNS and appears under Sites → [your site] → Relays with status Not Adopted.
+Once the Relay is installed on a configured WAN, it registers itself with ScoutDNS and appears as a card on the site’s Relays tab with a Not adopted badge; the tab shows an amber dot and a banner counts relays waiting to be adopted.

 [!TIP] Install multiple Relays on the same site for high availability.
 They share configuration and clients can fail over between them.